LinaKolevska/guilds_303121/README.md

 - *collections module:* This is also a built-in Python module and offers specialized manipulations of collections of data.
 It is able to enumerate frequencies with its Counter function and create ordered dictionaries.

-## Step by Step Behind-the-Scenes: Completing the Royal Task
+## A Step by Step Guide into the Project: Completing the Royal Task 🌟
 No monarchical projects go without meticulous preparation and pre-structuring, and thus, we configured a series of steps to complete our task, here they are in-depth:

 ### 1) Comprehending the structure of the Scholar data